belohith/belohith/README.md

 # <p align="center"> ··· LOHITH BOLLINENI ··· </p>

-Currently pursuing Masters Degree in Computer Science, I'm looking for a job in the Software Development industry.
+Currently pursuing my Masters Degree in Computer Science, I'm looking for a job in the Software Development industry.
 I work on Full Stack with a preference in Front End Development.

 Languages:
   ```